Renormalized Index Formulas for Elliptic Differential Operators on Boundary Groupoids: Introduction

-Here, note that $\mu _{M_0}$ has infinite volume.
-In order to apply the Calderon formula, we suppose further that $\cG$ is of a special form (see Example \ref{RenormEx}).
-Then we can extend the trace formula to a renormalized trace
+(see Example \ref{RenormEx}).
+Then we are essentially in the same situation as the cusp metric \cite{Nistor;Hom2} and we extend the trace formula to a renormalized trace

+(where the variables $\tau, z$ are complex).
 By a similar argument of Nistor and Moroianu \cite{Nistor;Hom2}, the renormalized trace above can be written as the sum of an Atiyah-Singer term and eta term.
-However, unlike \cite{Nistor;Hom2}, we find that when the codimension is odd and greater than or equal to 3, the eta term vanishes, leaving the Aityah-Singer term (see Theorem \ref{RenormIndex}). \begin{theorem} For any elliptic, differential operator $D \in \rD ^1 (\cG , E)$, the index of $D$ in $K _0 (C^* (\cG))$ equals
+However, unlike \cite{Nistor;Hom2}, we find that when the codimension is odd and greater than or equal to 3, the eta term vanishes, leaving the Atiyah-Singer term (see Theorem \ref{RenormIndex}). \begin{theorem} For any elliptic, differential operator $D \in \rD ^1 (\cG , E)$, the index of $D$ in $K _0 (C^* (\cG))$ equals

-where $a _0 $ is the constant term in the $t \to 0 $ asymptotic expansion of the trace of heat kernel. \end{theorem}
+where $a _0 $ is the constant term in the $t \to 0 $ asymptotic expansion of the super-trace of heat kernel. \end{theorem}